Log in Vår Gård

 Family: Wife Oksana and four children: 4, 5, 12 and 17 years old.

-Best professional trick: “Don't take shortcuts, do everything on time.
-And in washing dishes, it's all about how you pack the dishwasher"
+Best job tip: “Don’t take shortcuts, do everything on time.
+And in dishwashing, it’s all about how you load the dishwasher.”

 Calendar